modularizer/pyprez/README.md

 </details>

 # Using On Stack Overflow
 Theoretically this could be used on StackOverflow for python debugging.
+In fact, I think this may just be the best usage of the package.
+Unfortunately, adding it to stack overflow does take a few clicks and copy pasting or memorizing a url.
+Additionally, the code snippet first shows up as javascript (because it is javascript) until the viewer clicks `Run Code Snippet` to see and interact with the editable and runnable python.

 ```markdown
 <!-- begin snippet: js hide: false console: false babel: false -->